View our Covid-19 Response Learn More- Click to Dismiss

 AEAs will maintain only those records required as “permanent” after the point in time when parents and eligible students have been informed that the records are no longer needed.

-The AEA’s permanent record must include:
+The AEA’s permanent record may include:

 Requesting Changes to Records